'Flight' artwork by Ella Gillespie

 QBE aims to establish an inclusive workforce that reflects the diversity of our customers and the communities we work within.
 Our footprint and ability to drive change continues to grow as we learn more about our Aboriginal and Torres Strait Islander employees, partners and customers.
 Our RAP committee and our senior leaders at QBE have a passion to make a difference, and work towards reconciliation and Aboriginal and Torres Strait Islander inclusion at QBE.
-Committee-led initiatives include the national “Welcome/Acknowledgment to Country” guidelines distributed to all offices and partners, annual events for NAIDOC Week as well as partnering with Indigenous communities on various projects.
+Committee-led initiatives include the national “Welcome/Acknowledgment to Country” guidelines distributed to all offices and partners, annual events for NAIDOC Week, education around key dates of cultural and historical significance as well as partnering with Indigenous communities on various projects.